 A Pap smear is one of the most important screening tests for women.
-The GYN specialists at Capital Women’s Care in Arlington and McLean, Virginia, recommend that all their patients get a Pap smear at least once every three to five years if they are between the ages of 21 and 65, and more often if there is a high risk of cervical cancer.
+The GYN specialists at Capital Women’s Care in Arlington, Virginia, recommend that all their patients get a Pap smear at least once every three to five years if they are between the ages of 21 and 65, and more often if there is a high risk of cervical cancer.
 It is the best way to detect changes in the cervix that might indicate the possible development of cancer and allow for early treatment.
 If it’s been more than five years since your last Pap smear, call Capital Women’s Care to make an appointment for an exam.

 A Pap smear is a gentle and painless procedure when done by experienced specialists such as Dr. Caskie or Dr. Williams.
 At most, the patient feels slight discomfort as the doctor scrapes a few cells from the cervix for testing.
 The goal is to look for abnormalities that can indicate cervical cancer.

 Not all abnormal Pap smears mean there is cancer, but an unusual result does indicate that further testing is needed.
 Abnormal cells are categorized by level, such as:

 A test that indicates mild abnormalities might just mean that the patient needs to get more frequent Pap smears done to monitor the cervical tissue for further changes.
 For a higher level of dysplasia, a specialist at Capital Women’s Care might recommend a colposcopy to rule out cancer.

 A colposcopy allows a GYN specialist to take a closer look at the vagina, vulva, and cervix using a special instrument called a colposcope, which is similar to a large microscope.
 This exam allows for a biopsy of suspicious tissue, too, for examination by a pathologist to rule out cervical cancer.